-Break it up
+Break it up into bite-size chunks

 Get some good trainers

 If you want to get into running, you will need some proper trainers.
 Running trainers need to support the arches in your feet, correct any imbalances you might have, and feel comfortable to endure the distances.

 Strengthen your whole body

-Test things out
+Test out some tactics